What Is UGC (User-Generated Content)?

 Paid UGC (Creator-Commissioned Content)

-How UGC Works
+How User-Generated Content Works

 Benefits of User-Generated Content